ucsdlib/workshops/_posts/2021-08-16-hwsph-ucsd.markdown

 ---
 layout: post
-title: UC San Diego Introduction to the Unix Shell and R (2021)
+title: UCSD: Introduction to the Unix Shell and R (2021)
 category:
   - posts
+  - R
-  - upcoming
+  - Unix Shell
 ---

 ## Introduction:
 This hands-on workshop will cover basic concepts and tools, including Unix shell commands, filesystem navigation, common R functions, and manipulating tabular data.
 Participants will be encouraged to help one another and to apply what they have learned to their own research problems.
 See the workshop website for more details and schedule.

 ## Topics:
 * R
 * Unix Shell

 ## Dates

-* August 16 - August 20, 2021
+August 16 - August 20, 2021
 * Monday - Thursday: 1:00 PM - 3:00 pm
 * Friday: 11:00 AM - 1:00 PM

 ## Location

-* Zoom
+Zoom

 ## Staff